mpv-player/mpv/DOCS/man/options.rst

         - ``--osd-color='#C0808080'`` set OSD to 50% gray with 75% alpha

 ``--osd-fractions``
-    Show OSD times with fractions of seconds.
+    Show OSD times with fractions of seconds (in millisecond precision).
+Useful to see the exact timestamp of a video frame.

 ``--osd-level=<0-3>``
     Specifies which mode the OSD should start in.